GPU Cloud Comparison Report: Neoclouds for AI Infrastructure

 Infrastructure

-Hot Aisle operates from the Switch Pyramid facility in Grand Rapids, Michigan (Tier 5 Platinum data center).
-Infrastructure includes Dell XE9680 servers and Broadcom 57608 networking with Dell PowerSwitch Z9864F spine switches at 400G.
+Hot Aisle operates from the Switch Pyramid facility in Grand Rapids, Michigan (Tier 5 Platinum, 100% renewable).
+Infrastructure includes Dell XE9680 servers with Broadcom 57608 200G adapters and Dell PowerSwitch Z9864F spine switches at 400G.

 Networking: RoCEv2 delivering 3200 Gbps throughput per node.
 Per-minute billing with no long-term contracts.